lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-10-big-tech-software-interviews.md

 - Latency and consistency (eventual vs synchronous consistency, asynchronous vs synchronous operations)
 - Cost (efficiency of the design)

+It might be necessary, and almost always suggested, to do some back of the napkin math to estimate number of requests per second, storage needed, and other numbers throughout the session.
+For latency-related estimations, use the handy comparison table in "[Latency Numbers Every Programmer Should Know](https://gist.github.com/jboner/2841832)", and during your calculations use rounded numbers to simplify.

 #### 2. Provide a high-level end-to-end design

-Once you know what the system should do, next step is to put some high-level design down.
+Once you know what the system should do, for the following 5-10 minutes, the goal is to put some high-level design down.

 This is important, and I have seen many candidates skip this step, and failing the interview in the end because they ran out of time without having an end-to-end system in-place due to spending too much time in a few components.